FuhrerStein/ModernSlideShower/README.md

   Or just double-click **install requirements.cmd** if you are using Windows.

-  To be able to save losslessly rotated jpeg files, put jpegtran.exe into folder with script (Windows only)
+  To be able to save losslessly rotated jpeg files, put jpegtran.exe into folder with this program (Windows only)

 ## Usage
 Run program by launching ModernSlideShower.py